bentoml/bentoctl-operator-template/README.md

 Use this template as starting point for creating your own operators to carry out deployments.

 ## About
+This is a template for a Bentoctl deployment operator.

 The file structure of an operator should be similar to this.
 Lets look at the most important pieces.
 ```